hwangsab/EE-399-HW3/README.md

 * from `sklearn.tree` import `DecisionTreeClassifier`
 * from `sklearn.svm` import `SVC`

-#### Part I Problem 1: SVD Analysis of Digit Images with Random Sampling and Visualization.
+#### Part I Problem 1: SVD Analysis of Digit Images with Random Sampling and Visualization
 The first problem involves performing an SVD (Singular Value Decomposition) analysis of the digit images.
 The images are first reshaped into column vectors.
 A random sample of 4000 images is extracted for this problem.
 The SVD of the centered data is then computed using the numpy `linalg.svd()` function, and the first 10 singular values and their corresponding digit images are printed.

 ```